- Gra-Rock

 Before we get into practical tips for pouring concrete in any weather, let’s make sure we have a clear understanding of what concrete is and how it works.

-First of all, concrete is not cement!
-Cement, which is crushed limestone and clay heated to high temperatures in a kiln, is just one of the key ingredients in concrete.
+First of all, concrete is not just cement!
+However, cement, which is crushed limestone and clay heated to high temperatures in a kiln, is one of the key ingredients in concrete.
 To make concrete, you need a combination of the following:

 (If you want to know more about concrete, read our Beginner's Guide to Ready-Mix Concrete.)

-If you’ve ever used a bag of ready-mix concrete, you’ve received the first three ingredients already measured and mixed, and your job is simply to add the last ingredient: water.
-When you do that, voila!
-You have concrete that can be used in a myriad of applications.
+If you’ve ever used a bag of ready-mix concrete, you’ve received the first three ingredients already measured and mixed.
+Your job is simply to add the last ingredient: water.
+Mix, and voila!
+You have concrete you can use for any small project.

 Understanding concrete’s relationship with water is extremely important in mastering the art of pouring concrete in inclement weather.

+It's a common misconception that concrete "dries."
 Concrete does not actually “dry” as the water evaporates.
 Instead, concrete sets and cures through a chemical reaction called hydration.
 The water actually becomes an essential part of the cured concrete.
+You don't want all the water to evaporate from your pour, or you've got problems!

 But wait—what’s actually happening in the chemical reaction of hydration?